- How much is gap insurance in Rhode Island?

 Where to buy gap insurance in Rhode Island

 Many insurance companies, including major carriers, offer gap insurance in Rhode Island.
-It's relatively easy to add coverage to your current auto insurance policy.
+You can easily add this coverage to your existing auto insurance policy or buy a standalone policy.

 Methodology